 • Stroke: In the Nurses Health Study, over 116,000 female nurses followed for 16 years revealed that women with a BMI > 27 had an increased risk of stroke (specifically, ischemic stroke) (Rexrode KM, et al. 1997).
 In a study of male physicians who were followed for 12 years, those who had a BMI > 30 were at a significantly higher risk of stroke (either type) than those with a BMI of < 23 (Kurth T, et al. 2002).

-• Metabolic Syndrome: The metabolic syndrome is a relatively new disorder.
-It is a combination of obesity, hypertension, glucose intolerance (insulin resistance), low levels of HDL, and high levels of triglycerides.
+• Metabolic Syndrome: The metabolic syndrome is a combination of obesity, hypertension, glucose intolerance (insulin resistance), low levels of HDL-cholesterol, and high levels of triglycerides.
 The incidence of metabolic syndrome was found to occur in 4.6% of persons with normal weight, in 22.4% of overweight, and in 59.6% of obese persons (Park Y-W, et al. 2003).

 • Gall Bladder Disease: In the Nurses Health study, over 90,000 women were followed for 8 years.
 This study showed that women with a BMI above 45 had a 7-fold higher risk of gallstones than a woman with a BMI of less than 24 (Stampfer MJ, et al. 1992).

 • Osteoarthritis: Men and women with osteoarthritis of the knee typically have a higher BMI (Hochberg MC, et al. 1995).